victordibia/handtrack.js/README.md

 Handtrack.js is provided as a useful wrapper to allow you prototype hand/gesture based interactions in your web applications. without the need to understand machine learning.
 It takes in a html image element (`img`, `video`, `canvas` elements, for example) and returns an array of bounding boxes, class names and confidence scores.

-### Add Handtrack.js to Project
+### Import the Handtrack.js Library

 > Note that the current version of the handtrack.js library is designed to work in the browser (frontend Javascript) and not Node.js.
 >
-You can use the library by importing it either via  a javacript  `script tag` or imported as an `npm module`.
+Handtrack.js can be imported into your application either via a  `script tag` or via `npm`.
+Once imported, handtrack.js provides an asynchronous `load(`) method which returns a promise for a object detection `model` object.

 #### Import via Script Tag